-We are a group of students whose goal is to take care of the land and waters we live around in the Pacific Northwest, specifically focusing on lands around Whatcom and Skagit Counties in Washington State.
+We are a community of students whose goal is to learn about and take care of the land and waters we live and play in.

-Our main project as a club is currently the restoration of Sehome Arboretum, an open space next to WWU campus, specifically focused on removal of non-native plant species, and planting of native plant species.
+Our main project as a club is currently the restoration of Sehome Arboretum, a park next to WWU campus, specifically focused on removal of non-native plant species, and planting of native plant species.
 We host weekly work parties for students to participate and make a difference.
-Join us HERE
+JOIN US

 We frequently participate in work parties hosted by other local organizations like Whatcom Land Trust, NSEA, the City of Bellingham, and others.
 Being part of the community at large means club members meet others in the community who share similar passions, thus creating new connections.